The Jack the Ripper Murders

 They Forged the Last Link with Their Lives

-The words on the base of the statue
+The words on the base of a statue of Franklin in Waterloo Place

 The statue of Franklin on Waterloo Place in London